bmedicke/playlister/readme.md

 ```

 ## how it works
 Playlister searches for a `.playlister` file in the current directory and uses the first line as the URL for the playlist to download.
-The second line is passed along to youtube-dl as optional switches.
+The second line is passed along to yt-dlp as optional switches.
 It fetches 10 files starting with the number that is passed as an argument (or extracted from a filename).
 If the first argument is no number or is empty it defaults to 1.

 ## installation

-* install youtube-dl
+* install yt-dlp
 * make sure playlister is in your path
 * optionally add a mapping for ranger